Who is Afraid of Aliko Dangote? - TheBoss Newspaper

 By Eric Elezuo

-He has remained Africa’s richest man for as long as one can remember, and at many quarters, his business acumen has been applauded.
+He has remained Africa’s richest man for as long as anyone can remember, and in many quarters, his business acumen has been applauded.
+It is therefore, not a fluke that the President of Dangote Group and Africa’s richest man, Alhaji Aliko Dangote, was able to concentualise and brought to fruition the gigantic oil refinery and fertilizer plant projects, domiciled at the Lekki axis of Lagos State, Nigeria.

+The refinery which has neared its completion has already started to draw attention of investors chiefly among them the government of Nigeria through the Nigeria National Petroleum Corporation (NNPC).
+The Corporation has come up with a plan to acquire 20 per cent of the refinery, which according to it, is for the purpose of making the product accessible and available to Nigerians.
+The plans brought forward by the NNPC opened a vista of questions on whether the entity among others, is intimidated at the growing fortunes of Dangote and his chain of industries, the refinery inclusive.

+Without any shadow of doubt, Dangote Refinery was built with the future in mind and that is why as part of the project a residential facility to accommodate its staff was constructed.

+Following the massive impact of Dangote Refinery, the NNPC is following in the footsteps of successful National Oil Companies (NOCs) in acquiring stakes in refineries across the world.

+Secondly, when the PIB eventually gets passed, NNPC will transition from a parastatal to a private company owned by Nigerians.
+The new NNPC will go to the capital market to source for capital to fund its investments and will have to deliver adequate returns to sustain its operations.
+It is therefore forward thinking from the NNPC management to get in early and acquire a stake in a very attractive investment opportunity like the Dangote refinery.

-Dangote Refinery
+Dangote Refinery at a Glance

 • The Dangote Petroleum Refinery is located in the South-East of the Lekki Free Trade Zone (FTZ) in Ibeju-Lekki, Lagos, covering a land area of approximately 2,635 hectares (six times the size of Victoria Island).
 The following projects are within the Lekki FTZ: